kingo132/a51m-r2-5700m-hackintosh/README.md

 - [ ] Thunderbolt hotplug
   * Haven't tested: https://github.com/RockJesus/macOS-IOElectrify
 - [x] Sleep / Wake
-  * ~~ Sleep will crash with "Sleep Wake failure in EFI" error.
-Seems not easy to fix. ~~
+  * ~~Sleep will crash with "Sleep Wake failure in EFI" error.
+Seems not easy to fix.~~
   * Fixed!
 First, you need to disable "Firmware TPM" in BIOS to prevent "Sleep Wake failure in EFI" panic.
-Then, I have placed SSDT-GPRW.aml in EFI to fix the instant wakeup problem.
-Currently, everything looks fine after sleep and wake up.
+Then, I placed SSDT-GPRW.aml in EFI to fix the instant wakeup problem.
+Currently, everything looks fine after sleep and waking up.
 - [x] Eye tracking
   * Won't work.